MaenoRyuko/AndroidAdvancePush/readme.md

 ---
 ## About this Hands-on Seminar
-### Contents：How to Use Member Management Function
+### Contents：How to Use User Management Function

 Through the creation of "mBaaS Shop List" App, user login and logout to be implemented, and users linked favorites information to be registered, displayed and managed.
-These functions to be implemented using the member management function
+These functions to be implemented using the User Management function
 ---
 ## About this Hands-on Seminar
 ### Contents：How to Use Filestore Function